roysubs/Custom-Tools/README.md

 • `sys` : Systems diagnostics, display a large amount of system information

 # Windows Defender
 Note that the following may or may not be required as Windows Defender changes quite often.
 So try the above installer first and see if it works.
 Only temporarily stop Windows Defender if the above fails.
-This is sometimes required, as Windows Defender recently started heavily blocking many projects, even including big projects like Chocolatey (the main installer was completely blocked for a while unless you disabled Windows defender):
+This is sometimes required, as Windows Defender recently started heavily blocking many projects, even including big projects like Chocolatey (the main installer was completely blocked for a while unless you disabled Windows Defender):
 https://github.com/chocolatey/choco/issues/2132
 https://theitbros.com/managing-windows-defender-using-powershell/  1
 https://technoresult.com/how-to-disable-windows-defender-using-powershell-command-line/